Hassanayo/Hassanayo/README.md

 - 👋 Hi, I’m @Hassanayo
 - 👀 I’m interested in Software Engineering, Language Engineering, Web Development
-- 🌱 I’m currently learning ReactJs, Rascal MPL
+- 🌱 I’m currently learning ReactJs, Rascal MPL, Rust
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me funyem1710@gmail.com
+- 📫 How to reach me ayohassan939@gmail.com

 <!---
 Hassanayo/Hassanayo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.